DanielleSucher/Nantucket/README.md

     $ mkdir ~/nltk_data/corpora/cmusuffdict
     $ mv suffdict_creation/cmusuffdict ~/nltk_data/corpora/cmusuffdict/

-IF you're curious about how I handled rhyming words not in the CMU dictionary, check out suffdict.py and test_suffdict.py.
-I get approximately 90.85% accuracy, according to my tests.
-Or you can read my ridiculously long blog post about the making of Nantucket - http://www.daniellesucher.com/2012/04/nantucket-an-accidental-limerick-detector/

 Once you have all that, you can search for accidental limericks in any text (from a directory containing both Nantucket's files and the text) on the command line with: